toml-lang/toml/README.md

 int4 = -17
 ```

-For large numbers, you may use underscores to enhance readability.
-Each
+For large numbers, you may use underscores between digits to enhance
-underscore must be surrounded by at least one digit.
+readability.
+Each underscore must be surrounded by at least one digit.

 ```toml
 int5 = 1_000